Cyp9715/DeleteNewline/README.md

 It is often necessary to insert the PDF text into a translator unless the research paper is written in your language.
 unfortunately, however, PDFs often have newlines, which are not well recognized by translators.
-because of this, I often have to delete newline characters one by one.
+because of this often have to delete newline characters one by one.
 This project was created to reduce this hassle.

-you can use other programs or websites, but this program is the best for the convenience of the features it provides.
+you can use other programs or websites, but probably this program is the best for the convenience of the features it provides.

 ## Development environment
 .NET : 6.0 LTS